kyma-project/cli/docs/gen-docs/kyma_provision_gardener.md

 ### Options

 ```
-      --cidr string              Gardener Classless Inter-Domain Routing (CIDR) used for the cluster. (default "10.250.0.0/19")
+      --cidr string                    Gardener Classless Inter-Domain Routing (CIDR) used for the cluster. (default "10.250.0.0/16")
   -c, --credentials string             Path to the kubeconfig file of the Gardener service account for a target provider. (required)
       --disk-size int                  Disk size (in GB) of the cluster. (default 30)
       --disk-type string               Type of disk to use on the target provider. (default "pd-standard")
   -e, --extra NAME=VALUE               One or more arguments provided as the NAME=VALUE key-value pairs to configure additional cluster settings.
 You can use this flag multiple times or enter the key-value pairs as a comma-separated list.
   -k, --kube-version string            Kubernetes version of the cluster. (default "1.15.4")
+      --machine-image-name string      Version of the shoot's machine image name in any environment. (default "coreos")
+      --machine-image-version string   Version of the shoot's machine image version in any environment. (default "2303.3.0")
   -n, --name string                    Name of the cluster to provision. (required)
+      --network-nodes string           CIDR of the entire node network. (default "10.250.0.0/16")
+      --network-pods string            Network type to be used. (default "100.96.0.0/11")
+      --network-services string        CIDR of the service network. (default "100.64.0.0/13")
+      --network-type string            Network type to be used. (default "calico")
       --nodes int                      Number of cluster nodes. (default 3)
   -p, --project string                 Name of the Gardener project where you provision the cluster. (required)
   -r, --region string                  Region of the cluster. (default "europe-west3")
       --scaler-max int                 Maximum autoscale value of the cluster. (default 4)
       --scaler-min int                 Minimum autoscale value of the cluster. (default 2)
   -s, --secret string                  Name of the Gardener secret used to access the target provider. (required)
+      --service-endpoints strings      list of Azure ServiceEndpoints which should be associated with the worker subnet. eg. --service-endpoints="az1,az2"
       --surge int                      Maximum surge of the cluster. (default 4)
       --target-provider string         Cloud provider that Gardener should use to create the cluster. (default "gcp")
   -t, --type string                    Machine type used for the cluster. (default "n1-standard-4")
   -u, --unavailable int                Maximum allowed number of unavailable nodes. (default 1)
-      --workercidr string        Specifies Gardener Classless Inter-Domain Routing (CIDR) of the workers of the cluster. (default "10.250.0.0/19")
+      --workercidr string              Specifies Gardener Classless Inter-Domain Routing (CIDR) of the workers of the cluster. (default "10.250.0.0/16")
   -z, --zone string                    Zone of the cluster. (default "europe-west3-a")
 ```

 ### Options inherited from parent commands